gemfire/gemfire-developer-website/content/tutorials/spring-for-gemfire/sbgf-basics/index.md

 For this getting started locally guide, we will walk through the quickest way to get a GemFire cluster up and running for local development purposes.
 For full installation instructions, please refer to the [GemFire Install documentation](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/getting_started-installation-install_intro.html).

-### Download the .tgz file from the Tanzu Network
+### Download the .tgz file from the Broadcom Support Portal

-1. Download VMware GemFire .tgz from the [Tanzu Network](https://network.tanzu.vmware.com/products/pivotal-gemfire/).
+1. Download VMware GemFire .tgz from the [Broadcom Support Portal](https://support.broadcom.com/).
 2. Unzip or expand the file.
 3. Open a terminal and navigate to the GemFire folder that was unzipped in Step 2.
 4. In the terminal, navigate to the `bin` folder.